Perspective | They were names on headstones until the pandemic. Then they became reminders that ‘Georgetown was Black.’

 As Lowe tells it, he would have normally spent the summer tutoring students to prepare them for their college entrance exams.
 But when the novel coronavirus caused the cancellation of SAT and ACT tests, he started thinking about other ways to keep young people occupied.

-He previously had visited the three-acre plot shared by the Mount Zion and Female Union Band Society cemeteries and been struck by the condition of the grave markers.
-Many have been toppled, damaged or lost as a result of time and human behavior.
+He previously had visited the three-acre plot shared by the Mount Zion and Female Union Band Society cemeteries and had been struck by the condition of the grave markers.
+Many were toppled, damaged or lost as a result of time and human behavior.

 When Lowe visited again, he wondered what he might find if he researched some of the names on the headstones that were still decipherable.
 What he discovered became the basis of a five-week course that he enlisted his childhood friend and fellow Washingtonian, Thomas Duckenfield, to help him lead.

 “The vast majority of people in there, their stories are not known,” Lowe says.
-Some were doctors and businessmen, he says, but many were laborers, cooks and laundresses.
+Some were doctors and business executives, he says, but many were laborers, cooks and laundresses.

 “Doing this work is pretty subversive,” he says.
 “We’re asserting that the poor matter as much as the middle class.
 We’re asserting that the Black matter as much as the White.”

-Duckenfield, a former lawyer who brought a familiarity with genealogy work to the effort, came up with the phrase “Black Lives Matter(ed)”
+Duckenfield, a lawyer who brought a familiarity with genealogy work to the effort, came up with the phrase: “Black Lives Matter(ed).”

 The point: Black lives matter now, and they mattered then.